gerardo3022/Usage-SQLI-Script/README.md

 [Usage Machine Banner](./images/Usage.png)

-The "Usage" HTB machine has a bling sql injectino in the "/forget-password" directory.
-While this can be exploited with sqlmap, I wanted to create a script that show how this injection is performed.
+The "Usage" HTB machine has a blin SQL injection in the "/forget-password" directory.
+While this vulnerability can be exploited with tools like sqlmap, I wanted to create a script to demostrate a manual SQL injeaction attack.

-The idea behind this injection is that we get different error messages when we input a correct e-mail address to the reset password box than when we input an incorrect email address.
-Because the forget password is SQL injectable, we can use this to enumerate the SQL database and extract the stored credentials.
+The idea behind this attack is that the application generates different error messages when a correct e-mail address is entered versus an incorrect one.
+Since the "forget-password" page is suscepticle to SQL injection, we can levare this to extract information from the underlying SQL database, including stored credentials.